|1. General provisions|

 2.2.
 Terrorist Financing – acts of financing of terrorism.

 2.3.
-International Sanctions – list of non-military measures decided by the European Union, the United Nations, another international organisation or the government of the Republic of Cyprus and aimed to maintain or restore peace, prevent conflicts and restore international security, support and reinforce democracy, follow the rule of law, human rights and international law and achieve other objectives of the common foreign and security policy of the European Union.
+International Sanctions – list of non-military measures decided by the European Union, the United Nations, another international organisation or the government of the Republic of Lithuania and aimed to maintain or restore peace, prevent conflicts and restore international security, support and reinforce democracy, follow the rule of law, human rights and international law and achieve other objectives of the common foreign and security policy of the European Union.

 2.5.
 Business Relationship – a relationship of the Provider of service established in its economic and professional activities with the Client.